Softpanorama

 Now let's discuss the notion of open source elite.
 Our discussion will be partially based on the paper "The tyranny of stuctureleness" by Jo Freeman who analyzed feminist groups.

 Elites are not conspiracies: they are not bound together to take over the larger group for its own ends.
 In a way they are friends who also happen to participate in the same open source software development project.
-They would probably maintain their friendship whether or not they were involved in the particular project; and they would probably be involved in some other project if they did not get to this one.
-But after such group is formed in any egalitarian group their grip on the group is difficult to break. they also arise out of the need for the group to communicate with the outside world.
-While none of them has consciously not chosen spokespeople, the movement itself promotes those who have the talent to communicate the goals of the group to the outside world.
-These people usually represent particular project.
-Because there are no official spokespeople nor any decision-making body the press can interview those people when it wants to know the movement's position on a subject.
-This way they create their "star" status that reinforces their elite position in the group, they started to be perceived as the spokespeople for the group.
-Thus, whether they want to or not, whether the movement likes it or not, elite assumes the role of spokesman for the group by default.
+They would probably maintain their friendship if they were not involved in the common project; and they would probably be involved in some other project if they did not get to this one.
+But as soon as such group is formed in any egalitarian group their grip on the group is difficult to break.
+From now on they control the direction of the group.
+Elites also arise out of the need for the group to communicate with the outside world.
+While none of them has been consciously chosen spokesperson, the movement itself promotes those who have the talent to communicate the goals of the group to the outside world.
+These people typically became public face of the project.
+Because there are no official spokesperson nor any decision-making body, the press can interview those people when then need to know the position of the group on a currently important and making the news subject.
+This way they promote their "star" status, reinforcing their elite position in the group.
+In other works "they play queen".
+Thus, people who can well represent the project to the press often are moved into the role of spokesman for the group.

-Open source "stars" are not selected by the people in the movement to represent the movement's views.
+That means that "open source stars" are not selected by the people in the movement, they are selected by press.
+Press is the kingmaker and can chose one among equals.
 That's why "rank-and-file" members of the movement often resented when the press presumes they speak for the movement as was many times the case with Eric Raymond...
-Thus the backlash of the 'star' system, in effect, encourages the very kind of behavior of the elite that the movement condemns.
+Thus the backlash of the 'star' system, in effect, encourages the very kind of behavior of the elite that the particular group or movement as a whole condemns.
 They feel more alienated from the group who now "does not understand their sacrifice" and they became more free to pursue individualistic goals and first of all the goal of personal enrichment.
 This line of development often is called "Animal Farm effect" with its immortal slogan "All pigs are equal but some pigs are more equal then others" .
 This slogan precisely captures the relationship between elite members of the group and rank and file members.

 The friendship between the members of elite helps to form channels of communication outside any regular channels used by the project.
 Because they share the same values and orientations, because they talk to each other socially and consult with each other when common decisions have to be made, the people who can use additional channels of communication have more power in the group than those who don't.
 And it is a rare group that does not establish some informal channels of communication on the top.